 IV.F.
 Leveraging

-Leveraging is generally when an applicant proposes to provide its own additional funds/resources or those from third-party sources (including another federal grant) to support or complement the project they are awarded under the competition which are above and beyond the EPA grant funds awarded.
+Leveraging is generally when an applicant proposes to provide its own additional funds/resources or those from third-party sources (including another federal grant) to support or complement the project they are awarded under the competition which is above and beyond the EPA grant funds awarded.
 Leveraging resources may materialize during the grant Period of performance or after the Brownfields Grant has ended.
 Any leveraged funds/resources and their source must be identified in the Narrative.

 Leveraging that will materialize during the grant: An example of leveraging that typically materializes during a Brownfields Grant Period of performance includes an applicant’s in-kind resources that are necessary to carry out the grant.
 (Applicants may describe other leveraging needed to support or complement the project.)
 This form of leveraging should not be included in the budget and the costs need not be eligible and allowable project costs under the EPA assistance agreement.